purduehackers/organize/directory/README.md

 ## What is Purdue Hackers?

-Making creative technical projects is highly rewarding—but academic and social obligations make it hard to find the time & motivation to do it regularly.
+Making creative technical projects is highly rewarding—but academic and social obligations make it hard to find the time & energy to do it regularly.
 Purdue Hackers aims to help others find their people and set aside time to make things together regularly.

 Purdue Hackers is made up of 3 core programs: